grahamearley/YoungChefs/Resources/Experiment HTML Specification/Overview.md

 To include these, first define a navigation block as such:
 > <div class="navigationBlock"> [...] </div>

+Inside the navigationBlock div, include this for backward navigation:
+> <div class="back block">Previous Screen...</div>

 Inside the navigationBlock div, include this for forward navigation:
 > <div class="next block">Next Screen...</div>

-Inside the navigationBlock div, include this for backward navigation:
-> <div class="back block">Previous Screen...</div>
+**Important:** If you include both a forward and a back button, make sure the back button comes first, or else the spacing of the buttons may become clipped.

 Note that these navigation buttons will function inside the **Young Chefs** app, but not in a test browser.